sigstore/docs/content/en/cosign/overview.md

 In order to impersonate an IAM service account, your account must have the `roles/iam.serviceAccountTokenCreator` role.

-**Note**: On Google Cloud Build, standard identity tokens are not supported through the GCE metadata server.
+> Note: On Google Cloud Build, standard identity tokens are not supported through the GCE metadata server.
 Cosign has a special flow for this case, where you can instruct the Cloud Build service account to impersonate another service account.
 To configure this flow: